tensorleap/tensorleap/examples/armbench_segmentation/README.md

 poetry run test
 ```

-This file will execute several tests on leap_binder.py script to assert that the implemented binding functions: preprocess, encoders,  metadata, etc,  run smoothly.
+This file will execute several tests on leap_binder.py script to assert that the implemented binding functions: preprocess, encoders,  metadata, etc.,  run smoothly.

 *For further explanation please refer to the [docs](https://docs.tensorleap.ai/)*